lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 Athlete Profiles and Personal Baselines:

 I added athlete accounts so that multiple players could use the same hardware without combining their data.
-Before shooting, the user selected an athlete on the dashboard.
-When the wrist detected a release, Python recorded the currently selected athlete and assigned the completed shot to that account.
-This ensured that switching accounts while a shot was still processing would not move it to the wrong athlete.
-Although the program continued using timestamped session files internally, the website hid those files from the athlete.
-Instead, it combined all shots belonging to one athlete into a continuing history.
-Each athlete developed a personal baseline from their previous shots.
+Before shooting, the user must select an athlete on the dashboard.
+When the wrist detects a release, Python records the currently selected athlete and assigns the completed shot to that account.
+This combined all shots belonging to one athlete into a continuing history.
+Each athlete developed a personal baseline (see below) from their previous shot.
 This was important because ShotSync was not intended to claim that every basketball player should have the same wrist speed, snap duration, or rotation.
-Different athletes can shoot in different ways and still be sucessful.
+Different athletes can shoot in different ways and still be successful.

-Form Match Score.
+Form Match Score:

 The dashboard generated a Form Match score after the athlete had at least five previous shots.
 The baseline could include up to the 15 most recent prior shots.
 The score compared these. six metrics: Peak wrist speed, Snap duration, Time from motion onset to release, Follow-through duration, Primary-axis rotation, Secondary-axis rotation.
 For each metric, the program calculated how much the current shot was different from the athlete’s baseline average.
 It then divided that difference by a scale based on the baseline’s normal variation.
 This normalization was important.
 A difference of 20 milliseconds might be significant for one metric but insignificant for another.
-Dividing by each metric’s normal spread allowed the different measurements to contribute more fairly to the combined score.
+Dividing by each metric’s normal spread allowed the different measurements to contribute more fairly to the combined score, making sure drastic outliers in the data wouldn't skew results.
 Minimum scale values were also used so that a baseline with almost no numerical variation would not make a tiny difference appear extremely important.
 The normalized differences were averaged and converted into a score from 0 to 100.
-Larger deviations reduced the score using an exponential function.
-A high Form Match therefore meant that the shot’s wrist mechanics were similar to the athlete’s recent baseline.
+A high Form Match therefore meant that the shot’s wrist mechanics were similar to the athlete’s recent baseline, the player would shoot the ball the same way every time.
 It did not mean that the release was universally correct, nor did it guarantee that the shot would go in.
 All in all, Form Match measured mechanical consistency, not perfect technique.
-This is actually cruical for someones shot because an inconsistent is a clear sign a player has a mistake in there form, like a thumb flick (shooting the ball with assistance from your off hand), an incomplete follow through (stopping your shot too early), or hitching/pausing on the way up (bring the ball over your head or pausing before shooting).
+This is actually crucial for someones shot because an inconsistent pattern is a clear sign a player has a mistake in there form, like a thumb flick (shooting the ball with assistance from your off hand), an incomplete follow through (stopping your shot too early), or hitching/pausing on the way up (bring the ball over your head or pausing before shooting).
+All of these prevent basketball players from great shooting percentages.

 Building the Web Dashboard:

 I developed the final website using Streamlit and Plotly.
-Images of the website are the 4 pictures you see above.
+Images of the website are the 4 pictures below.

 The dashboard displayed:
 - Wrist and hoop connection status